ilios/user-guide/dashboard/calendar-search-and-filter-options.md

 ### All Events

 This will search and display results from the entire curriculum of the given school from any academic year (school events).
+To get to different years which might even overlap, switch to "Month" view and scroll backwards or forwards in time using the scroll buttons provided.

 Below is a screenshot from a typical day showing the full School of Medicine schedule in each of the three duration views.